University Innovation Alliance Fellows Program

 WHAT YOU'LL DO

-• Shepherd UIA scale projects related to predictive analytics, proactive advising, strategic financial interventions, and/or college to career efforts
+• Shepherd UIA scale projects related to predictive analytics, proactive advising, financial interventions, and/or career readiness.

-• Receive intentional professional development training, including in change management, process mapping, and/or design thinking
+• Gain hands-on experience in change management, process mapping, and design thinking through intentional professional development.

-• Support dissemination of UIA findings on innovating & scaling student success
+• Support the dissemination of UIA findings, sharing insights on student success innovation across the network.

 MEMBER INSTITUTIONS + LENGTH OF FELLOW OPPORTUNITY

 Each member institution has distinct needs and therefore manages the search and hiring process with support from staff on the UIA Central Team.
-UIA Fellows typically serve between one and three years with an annual salary of $50,000 - $70,000.
+UIA Fellows typically serve between one and three years.
 Current UIA institutions include:

 • Arizona State University